ghmicasa/ghmicasa/_posts/2025-09-14-The Problem with Perseus and Medusa Imagery.md

 <b>Conclusion: Final Thought</b>

 The key takeaway: We must free Medusa and her beauty.
+The beauty of pure essence of abstract representing innocence.

 If this imagery is to be used as poster for the International Falsely Accused Day, it must be used as Medusa being falsely accused, not as Perseus delivering justice as a justice delivery agent.
-Hence, using it without meta-level analysis and understanding is problematic.
+Even if we decide do that, it perpetuates injustice, like in every other era.
+The meta-level analysis and understanding imagery is problematic.